-Applications and information may be obtained online or from the Enrolment Office: 506-432-4422 or 888-432-4422.
+Applications and information may be obtained online (www.kingswood.edu/admissions) or from the Enrolment Office (506-432-4422 or 888-432-4422).
 Applications for admission should be made early so that necessary arrangements for entrance may be made.
 However, applications will be received up to one week before the last day to enrol (see Academic Calendars).
 In no case will a student be permitted to enrol more than two weeks after the beginning of the semester.